docker/for-mac/README.md

-## Docker for Mac
+## Docker CE for Mac

-### Getting Docker for Mac
+### Getting Docker CE for Mac

-Docker for Mac is free to [download](https://www.docker.com/products/docker#/mac).
+"Docker CE for Mac" is free to [download](https://www.docker.com/products/docker#/mac).

 ### Documentation

-If you don't understand something about Docker for Mac, the [extensive documentation](https://docs.docker.com/docker-for-mac/) is a great place to look for answers.
+If you don't understand something about Docker CE for Mac, the [extensive documentation](https://docs.docker.com/docker-for-mac/) is a great place to look for answers.

 ### Support

-Users from the Docker community trade tips and tricks and discuss Docker for Mac in [the user forum](https://forums.docker.com/c/docker-for-mac).
+Users from the Docker CE community trade tips and tricks and discuss Docker CE for Mac in [the user forum](https://forums.docker.com/c/docker-for-mac).

-Problems with the Docker for Mac software can be filed as issues in this ([docker/for-mac](https://github.com/docker/for-mac)) repository.
+Problems with the Docker CE for Mac software can be filed as issues in this ([docker/for-mac](https://github.com/docker/for-mac)) repository.

 ### This Repository

-This repository contains an issue tracker for Docker for Mac -- an integrated Docker experience on OS X or macOS.
+This repository contains an issue tracker for Docker CE for Mac -- an integrated Docker experience on OS X or macOS.
 If you find a problem with the software, first [browse the existing issues](https://github.com/docker/for-mac/issues) or search from the bar